Output Formats¶

 }

 The documents section always contains files (array of per-type or per-file entries) and totals.
-The code section is the raw scc JSON output, only present when code files are found.
+The code section is the raw scc JSON output and is only present when code files are found and scc is available.

 When --structure is used, an additional structures key appears: